 After land disturbance has been completed, removal should be discussed before heavy equipment leaves the site.
 In rural situations, and where maintenance issues are absent, the brush pile may be abandoned and left to decompose on its own.

-The use of straw bales as sediment control devices should be avoided on MoDOT projects.
-However, due to the extremely short duration of the operation and the nature of the discharge, straw bales can be used as checks to control discharge slurry from diamond grinding operations as described in EPG 806.8.11 Diamond Grinding and Other Surface Treatments.
-During diamond grinding operations, the straw bales are typically used in concert with other BMPs, including non-structural BMPs such as existing vegetation or mulch.
+Straw bales are an acceptable practice used to control concrete diamond grinding residue that is discharged onto MoDOT right of way due solely to the short duration of the discharge as described in EPG 806.8.11 Diamond Grinding and Other Surface Treatments.
+During concrete diamond grinding operations, the straw bales are typically used in concert with other BMPs, including non-structural BMPs such as existing vegetation.

 In these situations, bales of straw can be installed as ditch checks and used as a temporary means of controlling pollution by obstructing the flow of the slurry and allowing deposition of the fine cement particles.
 The bales should be properly staked and extend far enough up the inslope and backslope to sufficiently impound the discharge slurry.
 The integrity of straw bales must be maintained for as long as they are necessary to contain the slurry.
 When no longer necessary to control pollution, the bales and other temporary BMPs associated with diamond grinding operations should be removed.

-Project plans that are discussed in EPG 806.8.2 Site Description will identify those areas that will be cleared and graded as part of the highway development project.
+Project plans that are discussed in EPG 806.8.2 Site Description and EPG 806.8.3 Developing/Amending Project-Specific Project Plans will identify those areas that will be cleared and graded as part of the highway development project.
 The plans will also identify areas that are not to be disturbed.
 Both disturbance and do not disturb areas are generally staked in the field.